-Even late in the summer, there are still plenty of food festivals and great events available throughout New Jersey, including Annual Cape May Food & Wine Celebration that runs from September 13 - 21, 2014.
+In June, check out RiverFest in Red Bank for three days of great food, music and family fun.
+Even late in the summer, there are still plenty of food festivals and great events available throughout New Jersey, including Annual Cape May Food & Wine Celebration in mid-September.
 The New York Times has dubbed Cape May “the restaurant capital of New Jersey.”
 You can enjoy winery tours and tastings, a beer tasting dinner, a Harvest Food & Wine Tasting and luncheons at some of Cape May’s best restaurants.
-Up next is the Miss America Pageant, on September 14, 2014 in Atlantic City.
-A free event in Ridgefield Park is the Bergen County 4H & Master Gardener Fair September 27 - 28, 2014, with a fireworks display Saturday evening and much more for the entire family to enjoy.
+A free event in Ridgefield Park is the Bergen County 4H & Master Gardener Fair at the end of September with fun for the entire family to enjoy.

 If you are looking to branch out from the beach, consider Liberty State Park, which sits on the New York Harbor and features views of the Statue of Liberty, Ellis Island and the Manhattan skyline.
 Rich in history, the park has approximately 300 acres of open space and state of the art facilities that encourage visitors to take part in favorite activities like biking, rollerblading and jogging.